 - TETANUS, DIPHTHERIA, PERTUSSIS: Documentation of completed primary series and a booster within the past ten years is required for all Students on campus.

-- MEASLES, MUMPS, RUBELLA: Documentation of two doses of MMR combined vaccine (or two doses of live measles, one dose of mumps, and one dose of rubella) separated by at least one month on or after the first birthday, or, documentation of physician-diagnosed disease or laboratory evidence of immunity is required for all Students on campus.
+- MEASLES, MUMPS, RUBELLA: Documentation of two doses of MMR combined vaccine (or two doses of live measles, one dose of mumps, and one dose of rubella) separated by at least one month on or after the first birthday or laboratory evidence of immunity is required for all Students on campus.
 Persons who received the killed mumps vaccine, which was available between 1950-1978, might benefit from revaccination.
 Individuals who received killed measles vaccine, combination of killed and live measles vaccine, or measles vaccine of an unknown type in the period 1963-1967 are considered unvaccinated, and should receive two doses of live vaccine at least one month apart.

-- VARICELLA: Documentation of two doses of live varicella vaccine separated by at least one month, or, documentation of physician-diagnosed disease or laboratory evidence of immunity is required for all students on campus born after 1980.
+- VARICELLA: Documentation of two doses of live varicella vaccine separated by at least one month, or laboratory evidence of immunity is required for all students on campus born after 1980.

 - MENINGITIS: Documentation of meningococcal quadrivalent (A, C, Y, W-135) vaccination is required for all Students living in residence halls and/or University-owned/managed housing, or a signed waiver acknowledging risks/benefits of vaccine must be submitted.

 - MENINGITIS B: Serogroup B Meningococcal vaccination is not required, but we highly recommend Students discuss both meningitis vaccines with their health care provider.